specificlanguages/mps-gradle-plugin/subprojects/mps-gradle-plugin/README.md

 * `generateBuildscript` depends on the build model but also on all module files in the project (`*.msd`, `*.mpl`, `*.devkit`) since the generator checks the build model against the modules during generation.

-Getting the dependencies 100 % correct is difficult so it is possible that Gradle would build the project even if it should not.
+Getting the dependencies 100 % correct is difficult, so it is possible that Gradle would build the project even if it should not.
 However, if you find that Gradle is *NOT* rebuilding your project when it should, please [report this](https://github.com/specificlanguages/mps-gradle-plugin/issues).